 - STEP 12.
 Enter 350 in the Sales Price/Rate field.
 The sales price is the rate normally charged to customers for the item.
 You can enter a default here and later override it on sales forms if you need to. - STEP 13.
 Select Sales of Product Income from the Income Account drop-down list.
 This is the income account to which you want to post sales of this item. - STEP 14.
-The Sales Tax is already filled with Taxable-standard rate.
-Press Tab.
+Click Edit Sales Tax.
+Search for Retail, then select General taxable retail products (use this if nothing else fits).
+Click Done.